 At the base of the descent, the Table Rocks Trail turns right onto Farm Road, but in 150 feet, the trail bears left and continues on a grassy road, with cedars and deciduous trees on the left and a meadow on the right.
 At the end of the meadow, the trail bears left, goes through a gap in a stone wall and reenters the woods.
 Soon, Farm Road joins from the right, and a short distance beyond, the trail reaches Clearwater Road.

 Turn right, leaving the Table Rocks Trail, and follow Clearwater Road uphill, with a stone wall on the right.
-After reaching the crest of the rise, the trail descends gradually, passing the interesting ruins of a stone building on the hillside to the left.
+After reaching the crest of the rise, the trail descends gradually, passing the interesting ruins of a stone building on the left.
 A short distance beyond, after crossing a stream, the Northeast Trail begins on the right.

 Continuing along the ridge, the trail climbs gradually, with more views to the right.
 Soon, the trail emerges on an outcrop of fractured conglomerate rock, known as the Northeast Crags, which offers a spectacular unobstructed view over the entire Catskill range.

 The trail continues along the crest of the ridge and soon moves to its south side, with views through the trees over the Wallkill Valley.
 After a short descent through mountain laurel, you'll reach a T-intersection.
 Here you should turn left onto the yellow-blazed Bonticou Foot Path, which climbs, rather steeply in places, to the open summit of Bonticou Crag, studded with pitch pines.
 On a clear day, there are views northwest to the Catskills, northeast to Stissing Mountain and Dutchess County, and southeast to the Hudson Highlands.
 The Village of New Paltz may be seen below to the southeast.
 You'll want to spend some time exploring this fascinating rock summit.